 Light Rail Crossings

 TriMet's MAX Light Rail system blankets Portland with hundreds of miles of rail.
-Although there are many locations where the race course crosses light rail tracks, there are only three of these locations at which trains will actively cross during the hours of the race.
+Although there are many locations where the race course crosses light rail tracks, there are only four of these locations at which trains or buses will actively cross during the hours of the race.
 These locations are: